 7. Parents must understand and respect the differences between parental roles and Soccer coaching roles.

 Leave the coaching to the coach.
 Do not coach "over the shoulder" or publicly question the coach's decision.

 8. Parents should control negative emotions and think positively.

 9. Parents must show empathy for the young soccer player.
 Example: "Yes, it will be a tough game today.
 Let me help you get ready."

-© 2013 by Back Mountain Youth Soccer Association.
+© Back Mountain Youth Soccer Association.
 All rights reserved.